 This does not directly affect the outcome of the case, however, it can make the other party upset or angry.
 These emotions will come through during negotiations and make the whole process complex.

-6. Continued Fighting Even After the Divorce in Albany:
+6. Continued Fighting Even After the Divorce in Columbus:

 Holding on to negative feelings and the past does not help the present.
 Repeatedly fighting over the same issues is not a positive approach.
 This will affect your future life.
 In case you have children, the continued fighting will have a bad impact on them.

-Common Myths Debunked by Divorce Lawyers in Albany, GA:
+Common Myths Debunked by Divorce Lawyers in Columbus, GA: